 Colmar and Mulhouse are easily accessible by car from Strasbourg and Basel, as well as from Lorraine (Nancy and Metz) and Franche-Comté (Besançon).

-From Paris, take the N4 road (which is a dual carriageway from Vitry-le-François to Nancy), and then the express way from Nancy to Saint-Dié des Vosges.
+Take the N4 road from Paris (a dual carriageway from Vitry-le-François to Nancy) and then the expressway from Nancy to Saint-Dié des Vosges.

-If you travel from Australia or the Americas take a flight to Paris Charles de Gaulle, Zurich or Frankfurt Airports and rent a car from there.
+If you travel from Australia or the Americas, fly to Paris Charles de Gaulle, Zurich or Frankfurt Airports and rent a car from there.